Book Review & Summary: The Four Agreements: A Practical Guide to Personal Freedom (A Toltec Wisdom Book) by Don Miguel Ruiz

 And the effects of these dreams are the things we take for granted: gossip, lies, abuse, aggression, suspicion, emotional outbursts, control, low self-esteem, self-doubt, and suspicion of others.

 The second part is the main part.
 The author talks about 4 main ideas to overcome these influences.
-First of all, we must realize the existence of this fantasy, that is, realize that many of the judgment standards we have adhered to since childhood are wrong, and many are harsh on ourselves.
+First of all, we must realize the existence of this fantasy, that is, realize that many of the judgment standards we have adhered to since childhood are wrong, and many are harsh on us.
 Requirements do not have to exist, you must be conscious before you can change.

 First, use words carefully and speak well

 This principle sounds very simple.
 Everyone knows the benefits of paying attention to words and deeds.
 But the other side of the book that mentions the careful use of words touched me very much.
-He said, pay attention to your words not only for others but also for yourself.
+He said, to pay attention to your words not only for others but also for yourself.
 Have we ever had this situation?

 When doing a challenging thing, get used to belittling yourself: